kevin36524/WalletGPT/README.md

        `https://<your_cloudfunctions_base_url>/getAuthenticationURL`
     - Add tokenURL:
        `https://<your_cloudfunctions_base_url>/getTokensFromCode`
-- Copy the contents of `schema.json` from [reference_stuff](functions/reference_stuff/schema.json) and paste in the schema section.
+- Copy the contents of [schema.json](functions/reference_stuff/schema.json) and paste in the schema section.
-       - Replace servers[0].url to your cloudfunction base URL.
+       - Replace `servers[0].url` to your cloudfunction base URL.
        - This schema tells GPT about all the available functionalities.
 - Publish - only to me
     - Now you will be able to try out the GPT